mui/mui-x/docs/data/date-pickers/fields/fields.md

 {{"demo": "ControlledSelectedSections.js", "defaultCodeOpen": false }}

 :::warning
-For range fields, you will not be able to use the string format since each section is present twice.
+For range fields, you can't use the string format since each section is present twice.
 We will add new apis in the future to better support this use case.
 :::